 - Note (1): The eligibility conditions of a scribe, his/her conduct inside the examination hall and the manner in which an extent to which he/she can help the blind candidate in writing the Indian Economic Service/Indian Statistical Service Examination shall be governed by the instructions issued by the UPSC in this regard.
 Violation of all or any of the said instructions shall entail the cancellation of the candidature of the blind candidate in addition to any other action that the UPSC may take against the scribe. - Note (2): For purpose of these rules the candidate shall be deemed to be a blind candidate if the percentage of visual impairment is forty per cent (40 %) or more.
-However, the extent of visual impairment should have to be corroborated by a certificate in the prescribed proforma from a Medical Board constituted by the Central/State Government along with their Detailed Application Form. - Note (3): The concession admissible to blind candidates shall not be admissible to those suffering from Myopia. - 5.
-The Commission have the discretion to fix qualifying marks in any or all the subjects of the examination. - 6.
-If a candidate's handwriting is not easily legible, a deduction will be made on this account, from the total marks otherwise accruing to him/her. - 7.
-Marks will not be allotted for mere superficial knowledge. - 8.
-Credit will be given for orderly effective and exact expression combined with due economy of words. - 9.
-In the guestion papers, wherever required, SI Units will be used. - 10.
-Candidates will be allowed the use of Scientific (Non-Programmable type) Calculators at the examination.
+However, the extent of visual impairment should have to be corroborated by a certificate in the prescribed proforma from a Medical Board constituted by the Central/State Government along with their Detailed Application Form. - Note (3): The concession admissible to blind candidates shall not be admissible to those suffering from Myopia.

+5. The Commission have the discretion to fix qualifying marks in any or all the subjects of the examination.

+6. If a candidate's handwriting is not easily legible, a deduction will be made on this account, from the total marks otherwise accruing to him/her.

+7. Marks will not be allotted for mere superficial knowledge.

+8. Credit will be given for orderly effective and exact expression combined with due economy of words.

+9. In the question papers, wherever required, SI Units will be used.

+10. Candidates will be allowed the use of Scientific (Non-Programmable type) Calculators in Descriptive Type Papers at the examination.
 Programmable type calculators will, however, not be allowed and the use of such calculators shall tantamount to resorting to unfair means by the candidates.
-Loaning or interchanging of calculators in the Examination Hall is not permitted. - 11.
-Candidates should use only International Form of Indian numerals (e.g., 1, 2, 3, 4, 5, 6 etc.) while answering question papers.
+Loaning or interchanging of calculators in the Examination Hall is not permitted.
+However, no calculator will be allowed in the Objective Type Papers at the examination.

+11. Candidates should use only International Form of Indian numerals (e.g., 1, 2, 3, 4, 5, 6 etc.) while answering question papers.